top of page

 To The Child I Once Was,

 Her funeral is today.
-The shock has faded, and reality has set in.
+The shock has faded; reality set in.
 She isn't coming back.
-I know the pain you're feeling is excruciating.
+I know the pain and terror you're feeling is excruciating.
+You feel so alone, even though you're surrounded by dozens of people in the same green velvet pews you've been sitting in your whole life.

+At times, life is hard and downright unfair.
+Now it'll be more challenging than you ever could have imagined.
 At the tender age of twelve, you already understand that nothing will ever be the same.
 Your world has been turned upside down, and you have no clue what's on the path ahead of you.
 Normal is a thing of the past.

 All my love,